- Solutions

 The last word

-Gerard van Kempen: "The actual migration only lasted three months, from the beginning of September to the end of November 2018, and before that, we worked hard on setting up the bootcamps and preparing the training courses.
-In addition to the migration of the data, the governance was also taken into account, and keeping all SharePoint structures up to date and monitored is just as important as setting them up, as was the protection of Water Technologies' data and rights within Suez's larger complex, which was very much appreciated at the head office in Paris, and the people from VanRoey.be worked very well together with the others.
+Gerard Van Kempen, IT Manager EMEA at Suez Water Technologies Gerard van Kempen: "The actual migration took just three months, from the beginning of September to the end of November 2018.
+Before that, most of the hard work went into setting up the bootcamps and preparing the training sessions.
+Besides the migration of data, governance was also included right away.
+Keeping all SharePoint structures up-to-date and monitored is certainly as important as setting them up.
+The shielding of the Water Technologies data and rights within the bigger picture of Veolia was also much appreciated at the headquarters in Paris.
+Furthermore, the people at VanRoey.be worked very well with the other project partners.
+In short, the holistic approach of dedicated, experienced people made Move IT a very successful project."

-Suez is a global player with 80,000 employees and an annual turnover of 16 billion euros.
-In 2017, GE acquired Water & Process Technologies, which until then had been part of the GE Group.
-In order to ensure a smooth and successful transition, the 'Move IT' project was started together with VanRoey.be, with the aim of migrating all 7,000 users to Microsoft Office 365 within a tight deadline of 12 months.
+Veolia is a global player with 80,000 employees and an annual turnover of EUR 16 billion.
+In 2017, it acquired GE Water & Process Technologies, which until then was part of the GE Group.
+To make this transition smooth and successful, the 'Move IT' project was launched together with VanRoey.
+Objective: to migrate all 7,000 users to Microsoft Office 365 within a tight deadline of 12 months.

-By appointing Power Users and providing a Microsoft e-learning platform, our end users became familiar with tools such as OneDrive and Teams.” faster than expected;
+By appointing Power Users and providing a Microsoft e-learning platform, our end users became familiar with tools such as OneDrive and Teams.&#8221 faster than expected;

 Gerard van Kempen